A Bachelor Degree in Child Development

 Students must also have 480 hours of clinical experience in child life.
 These clinical hours must be under the supervision of a Child Life Specialist, but can be completed during an internship or a paid work experience.
 In order to gain clinical experience, you may contact your local hospital's pediatrics department for information on Child Life Specialist internship opportunities to see if becoming a Child Life Specialist is right for you.

-Return to the top of Bachelor Degree in Child Development Online - What Can you do with it?
+Return to the top of Bachelor Degree Child Development Online - What Can you do with it?

 Search Online Programs